 Lincoln National Life

-These companies will all allow you to qualify for non-tobacco rates even if nicotine shows up in your lab results.
+These companies will all allow you to qualify for non-tobacco rates even if you test positive for nicotine on your insurance medical exam.

 As long as the cigar use is admitted to on the application and you have not smoked cigarettes in the previous 12 months.

-Even daily pipe smokers, tobacco chewers, snuff users, and nicotine replacement users can qualify for non-tobacco rates with the companies above.
+Even daily pipe smokers, tobacco chewers, snuff users, nicotine gum or nicotine patch users can qualify for non-tobacco rates with some of the companies above.